Identity

 Back to top

-• The local blue grey slate stone has a distinctive appearance and is still quarried in Cumbria.
+• Local blue grey slate is a locally distinctive building material that is still quarried in Cumbria.
+Image: Burlington Slate Ltd.

 • Local stone was often traditionally covered with layers of limewash, as this decaying historic example shows.